-- 17. The Central Valley Water Board's Irrigated Lands Regulatory Program Existing Conditions Report (ECR) identifies waters of the state with impaired water quality attributable to or influenced by irrigated agriculture, including within the Third-Party area.
-The Irrigated Lands Regulatory Program Environmental Impact Report (PEIR) describes that "[f]rom a programmatic standpoint, irrigated land waste discharges have the potential to cause degradation of surface and groundwater...." - 18.
-Approximately 22 water bodies encompassing 88 linear miles of surface water courses have been listed as impaired pursuant to Clean Water Act section 303(d) within the Third-Party area.
-Agriculture is identified as the potential source of impairment for approximately 16 of the 303(d)-listed water bodies, and the source of impairment is listed as unknown for the remaining water bodies in the Third-Party area. - 19.
+- 16. The Grassland Drainage Area includes 97,400 acres of farmland approximately located between the California Aqueduct on the west and the San Joaquin River on the east within the Grassland Watershed.
+Approximately 87,000 acres of this land is actively farmed, while approximately 9,500 acres in the Broadview Water District portion of the GDA are not irrigated in most years. - 17.
+The Grassland Drainage Area overlies the Delta-Mendota groundwater subbasin of the San Joaquin Valley groundwater basin.
+Discharges of wastes from irrigated lands to groundwater could adversely affect the quality of the "waters of the state," as defined in Attachment E to this Order. - 18.
+The Central Valley Water Board's Irrigated Lands Regulatory Program Existing Conditions Report (ECR) identifies waters of the state with impaired water quality attributable to or influenced by irrigated agriculture, including within the Grassland Drainage Area.
+The Irrigated Lands Regulatory Program Environmental Impact Report (PEIR) describes that "[f]rom a programmatic standpoint, irrigated land waste discharges have the potential to cause degradation of surface and groundwater..." - 19.
 Elevated levels of nitrates in drinking water can have significant negative health effects on sensitive individuals.
-The Basin Plan contains a water quality objective for nitrate to protect the drinking water uses.
-The water quality objective for nitrate is the maximum contaminant level (MCL) of 10 mg/L for nitrate plus nitrite as nitrogen (or 45 mg/L of nitrate as nitrate) established by the California Department of Public Health (22 CCR section 64431) that has been set at a level to protect the most-at-risk groups infants under six months old and pregnant women.
+The Central Valley Water Board's Water Quality Control Plan for the Sacramento River and San Joaquin River Basins (hereafter Basin Plan) contains a water quality objective for nitrate to protect the drinking water uses.
+The water quality objective for nitrate is the maximum contaminant level (MCL) of 10 mg/L for nitrate plus nitrite as nitrogen (or 45 mg/L of nitrate as nitrate) established by the California Department of